marcojhuang/BioE_142_MarcoH_repository/README.md

 This project trains per-element atomic neural networks following the ANI framework ([Smith et al., Chem.
 Sci., 2017, 8, 3192](https://doi.org/10.1039/C6SC05720A)).
 Each atom type (H, C, N, O) has its own subnetwork.
 Atomic Environment Vectors (AEVs) encode each atom's local chemical environment using radial and angular symmetry functions, and the per-atom energy predictions are summed to produce a total molecular energy.

-The model was developed as a final project for a UC Berkeley course (B142) and trained on the NERSC / UC Berkeley HPC cluster using a single NVIDIA GPU.
+The model was developed as a final project for a UC Berkeley course (B142) and trained on the UC Berkeley Savio cluster using a single NVIDIA GPU.

 ---